-If you want to buy a residential property in another state, you must be aware about the real estate ownership, taxes and local economic conditions relating to the area’s neighborhood and the city.
-Getting appropriate knowledge about distant real estate market is where the challenge lies.
+If you want to buy a residential property in another state, you must be aware of the real estate ownership, taxes and local economic conditions relating to the area’s neighbourhood and the city.
+Getting appropriate knowledge about the distant real estate market is where the challenge lies.

 Obtaining Rental Properties

-If you purchase a property for renting purpose, you may face higher home loan interest rates.
+If you purchase a property for renting purposes, you may face higher home loan interest rates.
 This is because lenders may find you a riskier borrower, as you are not an owner-occupant.
-In case you buy multiple rental properties out-of-the-state you reside at, then income earned from these must be well-accounted for, and involved taxes paid for to avoid unnecessary legal hassles.
+In case you buy multiple rental properties out of the state you reside in, then income earned from these must be well accounted for, and involve taxes paid to avoid unnecessary legal hassles.

 Precautions to Think About

-- Today buying property online or without even visiting the site, are common practices.
+- Today buying property online or without even visiting the site, is common practice.
 But, you must never purchase a house unseen, even if the local real estate agent is reliable in furnishing relevant details.
-If you unwittingly own a house that violates certain laws, then costs involved in fixing the problem would be too expensive.
+If you unwittingly own a house that violates certain laws, then the costs involved in fixing the problem would be too expensive.

 - Sometimes there could be people who try to influence you to buy a particular residential property.
-But, a reality-check is necessary.
-Verify all the claims made by previous owner, and others.
+But, a reality check is necessary.
+Verify all the claims made by the previous owner, and others.
 Close a housing deal, only if you are sure it is going to meet your needs, be it any.